 To create an empty logfile go to: Menu–>Logbook–>New.
-Select a place wherever you want.
-The used path is always shown in the Logging Window title bar.
+Select any place where you would like to save it.
+The chosen path is always shown in the Logging Window title bar.

-A RUMlog Classic (or iOS) file can be imported, all settings are kept.
+A RUMlog Classic or iOS file can be imported with all of its settings.
 Use Menu–>Logbook–>New with RUMlog Classic file.
-First you will be asked for the new file name, later for the file to import.
+First, you will be asked for the new file name, then for the file to import.

-Following actions will be taken during the import:
+The following actions will take place during the import:

-The DXCC recalculation is required, since RUMlogNG can track Deleted entities.
-Invalid QSOs or QSOs with a deleted entity will be written in magenta in the output window.
+The DXCC recalculation is necessary because RUMlogNG can track Deleted entities.
+Invalid QSOs, or QSOs with a deleted entity will appear in magenta in the output window.
 You should save the content of the window using copy & paste for a later assessment.

-Following ADIF tags can be imported in one of four user definable logging fields:
+Following ADIF tags can be imported in one of the four user-definable logging fields:

-First define your fields in Preferences–>General.
-See ADIF Specifications for the use.
+First, define your fields in Preferences–>General.
+See ADIF Specifications for their use.

-The programm may not response an expected without the correct settings:
+The program may not respond as expected without the correct settings:

 RUMlogNG uses a lot of windows and tables to present information.
 During the first use, it may be required to adjust the size and position for your convenience.
 Tables may need an adjustment of the columns.
-You can set a columns width to 0 to hide it.
-In most cases you can reorder the columns as well.
+You can set a column’s width to 0 to hide it.
+In most cases you also can reorder the columns.